Inflammatory Bowel Disease – A Complex Equation

 Are You Auto-Immune?

 Your immune system is designed to react to, not only unwelcome substances from the outside world, such as a viruses, harmful bacteria, pathogens and food allergens, but also to misbehaving cells such as cancer cells.
 But sometimes the immune system can attack healthy cells.
 This results in auto-immune diseases such as Crohn’s disease and ulcerative colitis.
-Wrongly, many people think that since the immune system seems to be over-reacting that anything that could ‘boost’ the immune system, for example, vitamin C, could make matters worse.
+Wrongly, many people think that since the immune system seems to be over-reacting that anything that could ‘boost’ the immune system, for example, What it does: Strengthens immune system – fights infections.
+Makes collagen, keeping bones, skin and joints firm and strong.
+Antioxidant, detoxifying pollutants and protecting against…, could make matters worse.
 But auto-immune diseases are a ‘system-control’ problem and many of the foods and nutrients that help an immune system to work make matters better not worse.

 In relation to ‘cause’ there are two sides of equation, being the cell and the cell’s environment.
 A classic example is coeliac’s disease, an extreme form of wheat allergy that is very common among sufferers of Crohn’s and ulcerative colitis and should always be screened for.
-This is an extreme reaction to gluten, and usually the gliadin protein, which is in wheat, rye and barley, but not in oats.
+This is an extreme reaction to Gluten is a protein found in the cereals wheat, rye and barley.
+Obvious sources of gluten in the diet are bread, pasta, breakfast cereals and…, and usually the gliadin Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, which is in wheat, rye and barley, but not in oats.
 (80% of coeliacs don’t react to oats).
 Susceptibility to coeliac’s is, in part, genetically inherited.
 For example, if your mother, father, brother or sister have coeliacs you have a one in four chance of having it too.
 It is far more common than most think.
 Many medical textbooks say in affects 1 in several thousand.
 However, studies involving a new diagnostic test called anti-tissue transaminase (ATG), finds that it affects 1 in 111.
 But for coeliacs to ‘cause’ disease you have to eat gliadin.

 So that’s the other side of the equation – what you expose your cells to.
 For this reason, for any auto-immune disease, especially those of the gut, I always recommend a proper allergy blood test to find out both if a person is ATG positive and also to find out if their body is producing IgG antibodies or IgE antibodies, indicating intolerance to certain foods.
 The theory is that if the immune system becomes hyper-alert against foods it ‘cross-reacts’ against certain body tissues.
 So, the goal is to eliminate the food and lessen the immune system’s belligerent attitude.
 What’s interesting is that 80% of coeliacs don’t react to oats, which are not only gliadin-free but also a rich source of beta-glucans.

-Beta-glucans, which are especially rich in oat fibre, may help lessen auto-immunity and improve general health in a counter-intuitive way.
+Beta-glucans, which are especially rich in oat Fibre is an important part of a balanced diet.
+There are two type of fibre; soluble and insoluble.
+Insoluble fibre helps your bowel to pass…, may help lessen auto-immunity and improve general health in a counter-intuitive way.
 One of the prevalent theories as to why auto-immune diseases are on the increase is that we live in too clean environments and don’t get enough exposure to early bugs and bacteria.
-Most such microbes have beta-glucans present in their cell walls and beta-glucans consequently stimulate the immune system and help to build up normal, strong immunity.
-Many known immune enhancers – from shiitake mushrooms to Echinacea, are rich sources of beta-glucans.
-Beta-glucans appear to act as an immune system modulator and may also help auto-immune diseases.
+Most such microbes have beta-glucans present in their cell walls and beta-glucans consequently stimulate the immune system and help to build up normal,...